-From its beautiful blooms to its fresh fragrance, jasmine is one of the loveliest flowers to incorporate into your indoor jungle or outdoor garden.
+From its beautiful blooms to its fresh, sweet fragrance, jasmine is one of the loveliest flowers to incorporate into your indoor jungle or outdoor garden.
 Of course, it can be a notoriously tricky plant to figure out, especially if you’re a flower novice.
 But once you’ve figured out its needs and how to best incorporate it into your garden, you’ll be rewarded with long periods of gorgeous, aromatic blooms.
-We’ve broken down what you need to know about jasmine and how to properly care for it.
+Ahead, we’ve broken down what you need to know about jasmine plant care.

 Some jasmine plants are evergreen, so their leaves stay green and glossy all year long instead of dropping during the autumn and winter.
 There’s a wide range of jasmine, from common white jasmine that blooms in the late spring to winter jasmine, which puts out flowers during late winter.